softarc-consulting/sheriff/README.md

 ### DepRules Functions & Wildcards

 The values of the dependency rules can also be implemented as functions.
-The keys allow wildcards.
+The names of the tags can include wildcards.

 So an optimised version would look like this: